 plt.show()

 Looking at this chart, you can see why we reduced the number of numerical columns.
 Scatterplot matrices can get quite large with too many variables, so it can be helpful to focus on a few variables at first and individually analyze additional variables later.
-For example, the scatterplot matrix shows a dense linear relationship between POINTS
+For example, the scatterplot matrix shows a dense linear relationship between POINTS and FIELD_GOALS_MADE and this matches the 0.97 correlation coefficient from the previous chart.
+Just like the correlation matrix, we can refer to back to this scatterplot matrix to quickly check the relationship between variables.

-Wrap Up
+Wrap up

-Also, all of the code snippets in today’s guide are available in a Jupyter Notebook in the ncaa-basketball-stats repository on GitHub.
+All of the code snippets in today’s guide are available in a Jupyter Notebook in the ncaa-basketball-stats repository on GitHub.